dell/karavi-metrics-powerflex/docs/CONTRIBUTING.md

 A pull request must satisfy following for it to be merged:
 - All [quality check gates](#Quality-gates-for-pull-request) are passed.
-- A pull request will require 2 maintainer approvals.
+- A pull request will require at least 2 maintainer approvals.
 - Maintainer must perform a code review and ensure there is no malicious code.
 - Maintainer must run a suite of tests that verify the quality of the code being submitted, and update the contributor if there are any failures.
 - If any commits are made after the PR has been approved, the PR approval will automatically be removed and the above process must happen again